Russians in Serbia: World War II and Cold War

 During the Second World War, the number of Russians in Serbia was about 20,000 people, most of whom were anti-communist and anti-Soviet.

 In September 1941, at the initiative of Major General Mikhail Fedorovich Skorodumov, the German authorities allowed the creation of the Russian Protective Corps, in which at least 3 thousand Russian emigrants from Yugoslavia managed to serve during the war years (soon came under the command of General Boris Aleksandrovich Shteifon).
 Nevertheless, the overwhelming majority of the German occupation authorities were negative.
 After the liberation of Serbia in the autumn of 1944, the situation became dangerous for the Russian diaspora in Serbia - about a third of the most active and young Russian emigrants left the country, fleeing from SMERSH, and all Russian cultural and educational institutions were closed.
 After 1944, the Russian emigration in Serbia ceased to exist as a single socio-cultural organism.
-The gap between Tito and Stalin in 1948 finally finished off the Russian emigration in Yugoslavia (and hence in Serbia).
-It is noteworthy that the first harsh note of the Stalinist Foreign Ministry (not a party, but a state criticism of the USSR against Yugoslavia) was sent to Belgrade precisely in connection with violations of the rights and persecution of Russian emigrants.
+Tito–Stalin split in 1948 finally finished off the Russian emigration in Serbia.
+It is noteworthy that the first harsh note of the Stoviet Foreign Ministry (not a party, but a state criticism of the Soviet Union against Yugoslavia) was sent to Belgrade precisely in connection with violations of the rights and persecution of Russian emigrants.